-- A1.
+A1.
 The IRS has its own criteria for determining who is a minister for tax purposes.
 See IRS Publication 517.
 In The Episcopal Church, only bishops, priests, and deacons (ordained ministers, as opposed to lay ministers) meet the criteria for the IRS designation of "minister."
-See the Tax Guide below and Federal Reporting Requirements for Episcopal Churches, Schools, and Institutions for an explanation of the importance of understanding whether you qualify as a minister for tax purposes. - Q2.
+See the Federal Reporting Requirements for Episcopal Institutions for an explanation of the importance of understanding whether you qualify as a minister for tax purposes.

+- Q2.
 What types of organizations qualify as Church organizations? - A2.
-Church organizations include Episcopal parishes and missions, dioceses, schools, and institutions associated with The Episcopal Church.

-- The approval of an Extension of Ministry under The Church Pension Fund Clergy Pension Plan does not automatically qualify a clergyperson for clergy tax treatment.
+Church organizations include Episcopal parishes and missions, dioceses, schools, and institutions associated with The Episcopal Church. - The approval of an Extension of Ministry under The Church Pension Fund Clergy Pension Plan (Clergy Pension Plan) does not necessarily qualify a clergyperson for clergy tax treatment because the Clergy Pension Plan uses a different standard than the IRS criteria.
 Also, pay received for work performed for organizations not associated with the Church may not qualify as the "exercise of ministry."
 Work performed directly for the Church is considered "exercise of ministry," no matter the nature of the work. - Generally, work for nonchurch organizations does not qualify for the housing allowance, unless that work is primarily sacerdotal. - Compensation paid to a clergyperson from nonchurch organizations is usually subject to income tax and employment (Federal Insurance Contributions Act, or FICA) tax withholding.